 You can be the registered agent for your corporation in Connecticut; however, that is not always recommended.
 To qualify as a registered agent, one must be available during business hours, able to be served any legal notices, and capable of quickly relaying any legal documents to the correct people in the corporation.

-Step 4: File the Connecticut Articles of Incorporation
+Step 4: File the Connecticut Certificate of Incorporation

 Connecticut requires that businesses file the Certificate of Incorporation.
 This form must include the company’s name, number of authorized shares, number of shares per class, class, and the terms for each share.
 You should file the Certificate of Incorporation in the state that you perform business activities, or that corresponds with your business location.